 Can Woman’s Life meet my life insurance needs?

 There are a wide variety of insurance plans and ranges of benefit amounts because individual needs vary greatly.
 Some people without dependents who carry minimal amounts of debt may only need final expense coverage.
 People who have dependents, own a home or business, or who carry greater amounts of debt have larger life insurance needs, either on a permanent or temporary basis.
 Some people want to leave a legacy for their heirs, their church or an important charity, and life insurance may be suitable for this purpose also.
-Woman’s Life offers both permanent insurance plans (Whole Life Insurance and Universal Life Insurance) and temporary insurance plans (Term Life Insurance) in amounts adaptable for the insurance needs described.
+Woman’s Life offers both permanent insurance plans (Whole Life Insurance and Single Premium Whole Life Insurance) and temporary insurance plans (Term Life Insurance) in amounts adaptable for the insurance needs described.

 For more information, request a free, no obligation needs analysis with a Woman’s Life representative.